-The proposed increase in the authorized shares of Common Stock is intended to provide the Board of Directors with authority, without further action of the stockholders, to issue the proposed additional shares of Common Stock from time to time as the Board of Directors deems necessary, including as decribed below.
+The proposed increase in the authorized shares of Common Stock is intended to provide the Board of Directors with authority, without further action of the stockholders, to issue the proposed additional shares of Common Stock from time to time as the Board of Directors deems necessary.
 The Board of Directors believes it is desirable to have the ability to issue such additional shares of Common Stock from time to time to provide flexibility in addressing the financing needs of the Corporation and for general corporate purposes.
 Potential uses of the additional authorized shares include equity financings, stock dividends or distributions, acquisitions of additional businesses and the issuance of options pursuant to the Corporation's stock option plans.
 Without limitation of the foregoing, the additional shares may be issued in connection with (i) private financings that the Corporation may seek to effect pursuant to exemptions from the registration requirements of the Securities Act and (ii) strategic partnering transactions involving the issuance of securities pursuant to exemptions from the registration requirements of the Securities Act.

-The Corporation presently intends to sell through a placement agent that may be deemed to be an affiliate of the Corporation between two million dollars and six million dollars in units, each unit consisting of shares of Common Stock and five-year warrants for the purchase of Common Stock.
-Such securities, if issued, will not be registered under the Securities Act and will not be able to be offered or sold in the United States absent such registration or an exemption therefrom.
-It is anticipated that the proceeds of any such transactions will be used to fund the research and development activities in which the Corporation is engaged and for general working capital purposes, although it is also possible that the Corporation may use the proceeds of any such transactons for additional purposes.
+It is anticipated that the proceeds of any such transactions would be used to fund the research and development activities in which the Corporation is engaged and for general working capital purposes, although it is also possible that the Corporation may use the proceeds of any such transactions for additional purposes.